w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 linking shard state in the blocks of the main chains.
 Main differences between the two protocols
 are:

-- All shards in Ethereum 2.0 have the same STF, while
+- All shards in Ethereum 2.0 have the same state transition function, while
-  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} lets shards have an abstract STF.
+  {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} lets shards have an abstract state transition function.
 - Governance processes in Ethereum 2.0 are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions.
 In contrast, in
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the decisions are on-chain and